 Data used for Deep Learning

-As everything is dependent on selecting the right data so that you can apply deep learning on various machine learning models, it mostly depends on the problem you’re trying to solve.
+As everything is dependent on selecting the right data so that you can apply deep learning to various machine learning models, it mostly depends on the problem you’re trying to solve.

 Deep learning can be applied to any data type.
 The data types you work with, and the data you gather, or any data you think of for the machine learning model to learn.
 Some of the data one can use are mentioned below.